Discover the irresistible rice trinity

 Time and history

 I realised the links and commonalities in the course of work postings and travel.
+Research shows the common traits go back centuries for all 3 dishes.

 It worth reading about the Valencia region where the Paella came about and how fiercely they protect the Paella heritage.